OneDeadKey/kalamine/README.rst

 Linux (root) — recommended on Xorg and Wayland
 ````````````

-Recent versions of XKB may support *one* custom keyboard layout in root space:
+Recent versions of XKB allow *one* custom keyboard layout in root space:

 .. code-block:: bash

     sudo cp layout.xkb_patch /usr/share/X11/xkb/symbols/custom
-    setxkbmap custom

-Your keyboard layout will be listed as “Custom” in the Gnome keyboard manager, and it should work fine, both on Xorg and Wayland.
+Your keyboard layout will be listed as “Custom” in the keyboard settings.

-`setxkbmap` can be used to get back to the standard us-qwerty layout:
+On Xorg you can also select your keyboard layout from the command line:

 .. code-block:: bash

+    setxkbmap custom  # select your keyboard layout
-    setxkbmap us
+    setxkbmap us      # get back to QWERTY

 Linux (user)
 ````````````

-On Linux, if the `xkb/symbols/custom` hack can’t be used, ``*.xkb`` keyboard descriptions can be applied in user-space with ``xkbcomp``:
+On Linux, if the ``xkb/symbols/custom`` hack can’t be used, ``*.xkb`` keyboard descriptions can be applied in user-space with ``xkbcomp``:

 .. code-block:: bash